 Pricing is the NPD decision with the highest commercial impact — and the one most often made on gut feel.
 Most F&B brands set their retail price based on a combination of cost-plus margin, competitor benchmarking, and a category manager’s sense of what the shelf will tolerate.

 That approach works until it doesn’t.
-A price that’s too high kills trial.
-A price that’s too low leaves margin on the table and signals “budget” in a premium category.
+A price that’s too high kills trial — consumers see it on shelf, compare to the products around it, and move on.
+A price that’s too low leaves margin on the table and signals “budget” in a premium category, undermining the positioning you spent months building.
 And the gap between those two points is often narrower than brands assume.
+In some categories, the difference between optimal pricing and margin erosion is as little as fifty cents per unit.

 There’s a faster way.
 Discrete choice experiments can isolate price sensitivity in under two hours, with results that are directly actionable for your next retail pitch or range review.